mansi-3006/PencilSketch_OpenCV/README.md

-# Pencile Sketch
+# Pencil Sketch
-Pencile Sketch using OpenCV
+Pencil Sketch using OpenCV

 Use pip install opencv-python to install OpenCV